supertree-toolkit/stk/doc/gui.rst

     :alt: STR interface
     :figclass: align-center

     STR interface.
-The file requested contains the equivalency matrix.
+The output file contains the equivalency matrix.
 The two optional sub files will automatically allow deletion and reinsertion of taxa where this is safe to do so.